THE RAILWAY INDUSTRY INNOVATION AWARDS 2020

 AND THE WINNER IS… COME ALONG TO THE AWARDS LUNCHEON!

-The awards luncheon this year is being held in the Paddington Hilton, London W2 (adjacent to Paddington station), noon till 16.00 on Friday 28 June 2019.
+The awards luncheon this year is being held in the Hilton Canary Wharf, noon till 16.00 on Friday 23 October 2020.
 Tables of ten are available by contacting Chris Shilling on 07736 635916, firstname.lastname@example.org

 ANYTHING WE HAVE FORGOTTEN TO TELL YOU?